 Early Payment Discounts

 This may not seem like a lot at first glance, but let’s look at the math.
 Suppose the customer owes the company $5,000; a 2 % discount means that if he pays now, he may pay the $5,000 owed for $4,900 or a $100 savings.
 For the customer, paying at the normal time is the same as paying $100 of interest on $4,900 due for thirty days.
 This is equivalent as paying $1,200 per year on $4,900 or an interest rate of 24.49% on borrowed money.
-So it really is a reward to pay early.
+It really is a reward to pay early.

 Besides, it meets the test as a discount, the customer pays less for a higher value.